California State Senate: Leadership

 The lieutenant governor is the ex officio president of the senate, and may only cast a vote to break a tie.
 The president pro tempore is elected by the majority party caucus, followed by confirmation of the full senate.
 Other leaders, such as the majority and minority leaders, are elected by their respective party caucuses according to each party's strength in the chamber.

-As of 2025, the president pro tempore is Democrat Mike McGuire of Geyserville.
-The majority leader is Democrat Lena Gonzalez of Long Beach, and the minority leader is Republican Brian Jones of Santee.
+As of 2025, the president pro tempore is Democrat Monique Limón of Santa Barbara.
+The majority leader is Democrat Angelique Ashby of Sacramento, and the minority leader is Republican Brian Jones of Santee.

 Terms of office

 Each state senator represents a population roughly equivalent to the State of Delaware.
 As a result of Proposition 140 in 1990 and Proposition 28 in 2012, members elected to the legislature prior to 2012 are restricted by term limits to two four-year terms (eight years), while those elected in or after 2012 are allowed to serve 12 years in the legislature in any combination of four-year state senate or two-year state assembly terms.

 Members of the state senate serve four-year terms.
 Every two years, half of the senate's 40 seats are subject to election.
 This is in contrast to the state assembly, in which all 80 seats in the assembly are subject to election every two years.